-In July 1880, they opened up a 12-room boarding house and a studio called the “Fly Gallery” in the back of the building located at 312 Fremont Street in Tombstone.
+In July 1880, they opened up a 12-room boarding house, and a studio called the “Fly Gallery” in the back of the building located at 312 Fremont Street in Tombstone.

-However, at the same time, Fly had become a heavy drinker and the year after these famous photographs were taken, his wife Mary, took their child and separated from her husband.
+However, at the same time, Fly had become a heavy drinker, and the year after these famous photographs were taken, his wife, Mary, took their child and separated from her husband.
 He then left Tombstone on December 17, 1887, to tour Arizona with his photographs and briefly established a studio in Phoenix in 1893.
 However, the following year, he returned to the area.
 In the meantime, Mary continued to run the studio in Tombstone during his absence.

 Though his drinking was becoming heavier and heavier, he was elected as the Cochise County Sheriff in 1895 and served for two years.
-Afterward, he ranched in the Chiricahua Mountains, until his death at Bisbee on October 12, 1901.
-Though Camillus and his wife had been separated for years, she was at his bedside when he died and made arrangements to have his body returned to Tombstone, where it was buried at the Tombstone Town Cemetery, complete with a stone marker.
+Afterward, he ranched in the Chiricahua Mountains until his death at Bisbee on October 12, 1901.
+Camillus and his wife had been separated for years, but she was at his bedside when he died and made arrangements to have his body returned to Tombstone, where it was buried at the Tombstone Town Cemetery, complete with a stone marker.

 Mary continued to run the Tombstone gallery on her own, and in 1905 she published a collection of her husband’s Indian campaign photographs entitled Scenes in Geronimo’s Camp: The Apache Outlaw and Murderer.
 In 1912, Mary finally retired, moved to Los Angeles, California, and donated her husband’s negatives to the Smithsonian Institution in Washington, D.C.
 She died in 1925.

 During his lifetime, the Fly Studio created one of the best pictorial records of the early Tombstone area.